ayishanazreen/Sample-Portfolio/README.md

-# A sample portfolio of Shijil using HTML.
+# A sample portfolio using HTML contains header,body and footer.